Bouri Field: Block NC-41 Facilities

 Block NC-41 contains three known petroleum reservoirs; one oil reservoir and two gas reservoirs.
 NC-41 has two production platforms: DP4 and DP3.
 The latter is tied back to the DP4 platform located 6.5 km northeast.
 The DP4 platform is permanently moored at a single point to a Floating Storage and Offloading (FSO) tanker with a storage capacity of approximately 1.5 Moilbbl.
 Bouri has three subsea wells independently tied to the DP3 platform by underwater safety valves (USV) mounted on a subsea-deployed skid located 150 meters from the DP3 jacket.
 The three wells were initially drilled in 1994–1995 and temporarily abandoned until completion in 1998.
 The subsea trees are an integral protection structure for deflection and protection, preventing the release of oil or gas from wells into the environment and controlling formation fluids.
 The wells, notable for Hydrogen sulfide, are controlled by chokes on subsea trees.
 Hydrocarbons are produced by their respective underwater safety valves to the DP3 platform through flexible 4" nominal-diameter flowlines.
 Topside controls were installed by FMC Technology on the DP3 platform and use a multiplex electro-hydraulic control system with independent production umbilical at each well.

 Field Development Since 2004

 In 2004, Agip Oil commissioned Saipem S.p.A. for additional development projects related to the Bouri Field.
 The project carried out through a joint venture between Saipem and Korea's Hyundai Corporation, which fabricated process and utility modules.
 Apart from drilling modules, designed and with fabrication follow up by Saipem, the contract covered installation of two drilling and production platforms in 160 meter water depths.
 Overall, twenty-seven modules, ranging in weight from 500 to 1700 tons, and totalling 26,000 tons, were installed.
 Work conducted on the Bouri Field DP-4 Rig, included; a Removal project: decommissioning and removal of one of the two drilling rigs and associated modules from the DP-4 platform.
-These operations were carried out utilising the Saipem 7000, which is the world's second largest crane vessel.
+These operations were carried out utilising the Saipem 7000, which is the world's third largest crane vessel.